-Korea Curation of Antarctic Meteorites (KOREAMET) is a government-funded KOPRI program for recovery, classification, storage and distribution of Antarctic meteorites collected by Korea expedition party.
+Korea Curation of Antarctic Meteorites (KOREAMET) is a government-funded KOPRI program for the recovery, classification, storage and distribution of Antarctic meteorites collected by the Korean expedition party.

-About 60,000 meteorite specimens have been recovered from Antarctica since the mid 1970's by the government-funded expedition parties.
-USA, Japan, Italy and China are continuously operating expedition parties, and Korea has operated since 2006/07 Antarctic summer season.
+Approximately 60,000 meteorite specimens have been recovered from Antarctica since the mid 1970's by government-funded expedition parties.
+USA, Japan, Italy and China are continuously operating expedition parties, and Korea has initiated operations since the 2006/07 Antarctic summer season.

-During 2006/07 - 2008/09 Antarctic summer seasons, three Korea Expedition for Antarctic Meteorites (KOREAMET, the same abbreviation as curatorial homepage) recovered 29 meteorites at blue ice fields of Thiel Mountains, West Antarctica.
+During the 2006/07 - 2008/09 Antarctic summer seasons, three Korea Expedition for Antarctic Meteorites (KOREAMET, the same abbreviation as curatorial homepage), recovered 29 meteorites in the blue ice fields of Thiel Mountains, West Antarctica.

 - Changkun Park (Ph.D.)